"Wave" debate stirs fans at Texas Rangers baseball games

 Wave opponents said it is a distraction.

-"I hate it," says Jason Foutch.
+"I hate it," says Ryan Harden.
 "I go to watch the game not to socialize with the crowds.
 I've been to Yankees Stadium and Fenway Park and it wasn't done there."

 The website www.stopthewave.net/ was created as a forum for wave opponents.
 T-shirts with the Stop the Wave message are available at the site.